How to prevent condensation on windows, according to experts: 8 easy solutions

 3. Open curtains and blinds

 Opening curtains and blinds as soon as possible in the morning can help to keep fabrics away from any potentially damp surfaces.
-This will also encourage air circulation and allows natural sunlight to evaporate moist particles in the air.
+This will also encourage air circulation and allow natural sunlight to evaporate moist particles in the air.

-“Condensation is not aesthetically pleasing and can damage your window dressings so it is best to tackle it immediately to prevent any issues from developing," advises Yvonne Keal, senior product manager at Hillarys.
+“Condensation is not aesthetically pleasing and can damage your window dressings, so it is best to tackle it immediately to prevent any issues from developing," advises Yvonne Keal, senior product manager at Hillarys.

 "Temperature fluctuations can be responsible for condensation forming on windows.
-If your window suffers from condensation, this could result in mould forming on your curtain lining or blind. "
+If your window suffers from condensation, this could result in mould forming on your curtain lining or blind."

 4. Clear existing moisture